 The UK has ‘double taxation agreements’ with many countries to try to make sure that people do not pay tax twice on the same income.
+Double tax agreements are also known as ‘double tax treaties’ or ‘double tax conventions’.
 If there is a double taxation agreement, this may state which country has the right to collect tax on different types of income.
 For an example of this, see the example in our dual residence section.

 Alternatively, they may allow a set-off of tax paid in one country against tax due in the other.
-If you are a UK tax resident (including UK ‘treaty’ resident), the UK will generally give a ‘credit’ for overseas tax paid on overseas source income.
-If you are tax resident in another country that country may give credit for UK tax paid on UK source income (for an example of this, see the section below on 'What is the position for double taxed UK employment income?').
+If you are a UK tax resident (including UK ‘treaty’ resident), the UK will generally give a ‘credit’ for overseas tax paid on income which is sourced overseas.
+If you are tax resident in another country, that country may give credit for UK tax paid on UK-sourced income (for an example of this, see the section below on 'What is the position for double taxed UK employment income?').

 In another scenario, a double tax agreement may provide for income that is not exempt from tax to be charged at a reduced rate.
 You can find out more about this in HMRC’s Helpsheet HS304 ‘non-residents – relief under double tax agreements' on GOV.UK.

 The method of double taxation ‘relief’ will depend on your exact circumstances, the nature of the income and the specific wording of the treaty between the countries involved.
 Unfortunately, there are no hard and fast rules.

 This means that migrants to and from the UK may have to take into account two or three sets of tax laws: the tax laws of the UK; the tax laws of the other country; and any double taxation agreement between the UK and the other country.